libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 weight: 2
 ---

-This post explains how a `go-libp2p` node discovers it’s dialable addresses and advertises them to other peers.
+This post explains how a `go-libp2p` node discovers its dialable addresses and advertises them to other peers.
 While it might seem trivial at first glance, there’s a lot going on behind the scenes.
 Let’s dive in.

 ### Address Discovery